kYc0o/AddEscape/README.md

 # AddEscape
-Java program to encode text files to "printf" style
+Java program to encode json files to "printf" style